abcdan/uplo/README.md

 # Uplo 🗄️🔗
 Welcome to Uplo, an end-to-end encrypted (e2ee) temporary file sharing service.
 This open-source project is designed with privacy in mind, ensuring that your data is always protected.
-A public version is hosted on [e2ee.host](https://e2ee.host).

 ## Features